KenKundert/sshconfig/README.rst

    lower case is used.

 description:
    A description of the network.
-If not given, the class name is use with the following modifications:
+If not given, the class name is used with the following modifications:
    - underscores are replaced by spaces
    - a space is added to separate a lower case to upper case transition